-ISIS has seen a series of successes as it has cut its way from Syria into Iraq and towards Baghdad using a combination of military expertise and unimaginable brutality.
+ISIS saw a series of successes as it has cut its way from Syria into Iraq and towards Baghdad using a combination of military expertise and unimaginable brutality.
 Social media accounts associated with ISIS have published disturbing videos purportedly showing ISIS fighters taunting, torturing and executing scores of unarmed prisoners.
 In addition, former senior U.S. military officials who served in Iraq and helped train the Iraqi security forces said that ISIS has been able to take advantage of government forces who lack the motivation to put up a good fight

 against ISIS in some areas.

-The Iraqi government and much of its military officer corps are mostly made up of Shi’a Muslims, whereas much of the areas ISIS has retained in Iraq is predominantly Sunni, like ISIS –- meaning the Iraqi military forces are often operating in areas where the local population may be more willing to tolerate, or even support ISIS.
-ISIS has also built relations of convenience with disgruntled local Sunni tribes and ex-Baathists who have felt marginalized and disenfranchised by the Maliki-led government in Baghdad, which has been accused of favoring Shi’as.
-ISIS wasn’t handed its first major defeat until mid-August when Kurdish and Iraqi forces, supported by an aggressive U.S. aerial bombing campaign, pushed the terror group off the Mosul Dam
+The Iraqi government and much of its military officer corps are mostly made up of Shi’a Muslims, whereas much of the areas ISIS has retained in Iraq are predominantly Sunni, like ISIS –- meaning the Iraqi military forces are often operating in areas where the local population may be more willing to tolerate, or even support ISIS.
+ISIS has also built relations of convenience with disgruntled local Sunni tribes and ex-Baathists who have felt marginalized and disenfranchised by the government in Baghdad, which has been accused of favoring Shi’as.
+ISIS wasn’t handed its first major defeat until mid-August 2014 when Kurdish and Iraqi forces, supported by an aggressive U.S. aerial bombing campaign, pushed the terror group off the Mosul Dam

 , a key piece of infrastructure.